athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Classes/Ranger.md

 ## Nature's EdgeLevel 9

-You always find the weak points in your foes’ defenses when they’re on unfavorable terrain.
-Enemies are off-guard to you if they’re in difficult terrain.
+You always find the weak points in your foes' defenses when they're on unfavorable terrain.
+Enemies are off-guard to you if they're in difficult terrain.

 ## Ranger ExpertiseLevel 9

-You’ve gained techniques that improve your cunning and skill.
+You've gained techniques that improve your cunning and skill.
 Your proficiency rank for your ranger DC increases to expert.
 If you have warden spells, your proficiency rank for spell attacks and spell DCs increases to expert

 ## Warden's EnduranceLevel 11

-You shake off a grizzly’s grab or a poison’s ill effects with equal ease.
+You shake off a grizzly's grab or a poison's ill effects with equal ease.
 Your proficiency rank for Fortitude saves increases to master.
 When you roll a success on a Fortitude save, you get a critical success instead.

 ## Medium Armor ExpertiseLevel 11